Jipok/dpi-bypass-proxy/README.md

 > - Better performance and reliability, especially on routers
 > - If you need SOCKS5 proxy support, use old [v3 release](https://github.com/Jipok/dpi-bypass-proxy/releases/tag/3.0.0)

-A tool that automatically routes traffic through VPN or any other network interface based on DNS responses.
-Designed to bypass DPI blocks and throttling while keeping other traffic direct.
-Works on both Linux PCs and **routers**.
+A simple yet powerful tool that automatically routes your traffic through VPN for blocked websites while keeping everything else direct.
+Just download, run, and enjoy unrestricted internet access!
+Perfect for both personal computers and **routers**.

 ## Key Features

-- Bypasses DPI blocks and throttling for specified domains
+- ✨ **Simple to Use**: Download and run - that's it!
-- Works on Linux PCs and routers (OpenWrt, etc.)
+- 🌐 **Universal**: Works on both Linux PCs and routers (OpenWrt)
-- Selective domain routing through any network interface
+- 🚀 **Smart Routing**: Only routes specified websites through VPN, keeping other traffic direct
+- ⚡ Lightweight: Minimal resource usage with maximum efficiency
-- Built-in WireGuard support (can automatically set up from config)
+- 🔧 Built-in WireGuard support (can automatically set up from config)
+- 🛡️ Optional domain blocking
+- 🔄 Auto-cleanup on exit
-- Support for OpenVPN, WireGuard, or any other network interface
+- 📝 Support for OpenVPN, WireGuard, or any other network interface
-- DNS-based traffic analysis and routing
-- Domain blocking capability
-- Automatically cleans up routes and rules on exit
-- Memory-efficient domain matching with glob pattern support

-## Usage
+## Quick Start (2 Minutes Setup)

 1. Download the [latest release](https://github.com/Jipok/dpi-bypass-proxy/releases/latest) or build from source
 2. Prepare your domain lists: